gatsbyjs/gatsby/docs/blog/2019-08-13-Localised-strings-from-Kentico-Cloud-GatsbyJS-GraphQL/index.md

 - Add appropriate Content Items with the values for each localized string item.
 - Create the relevant culture alternatives for the content items created.
 - Once you know the desired culture you would then look in GraphQL nodes for the localized strings you need to show and use the filter option to help you bring specific localized strings back.
-- Utilize the query within your GatsbyJS layout/React code.
+- Utilize the query within your Gatsby layout/React code.
 - Making sure you create a new project to house all your localized strings.

 Like with many things in the CaaS arena, there’s many ways to approach tasks.
 There are other ways of handling localization but, having been round this before, I recommend this approach.